ggizem/Predicting_the_Factors_Affecting_Prediabetes/README.md

 Because data are available as seperate .xpt files, only the files that contain the necessary variables are used.

 Dimension:
 By means of the literature review, a total number of 215 variables are decided to be used, 45 of which is laboratory data, 14 is examination data, 118 is questionnaire, 5 is dietary and 13 is demographics data.
-In addition, 20 new variables are created using additional examination and questionnaire variables.
+In addition, 20 new variables are created using additional examination and questionnaire variables, which leads to 235 variables.

 Data preparation:
 .xpt files are imported and concatenated for the Demographics, Examination, Laboratory and Questionnarie data.
 New features are extracted according to literature review.
 As a result, we had 5 categories of data: Demographics, Examination, Laboratory, Questionnarie and Newly Created Data.
 The label is created using 3 variables in the data: FPG, OGTT and HbA1c.
 (American Diabetes Association reference intervals are used to label data points as normoglycemic, prediabetic and diabetic: https://www.diabetes.org/a1c/diagnosis ) The data points whose label is diabetic are removed from the analysis in order to make the problem a binary classification.